State Library is open. You must check in and carry a mask at all times during your visit. More details.

-From the Great Barrier Reef in the east to the Simpson Desert in the west, Torres Strait in the north to the Gold Coast in the south, Queensland has more than its fair share of contrasts.
-Explore unique collections reflecting Queensland’s vast landscape, culture and lifestyle.
+From the Great Barrier Reef along the Queensland coastline to the Simpson Desert in the west, the island communities in the Torres Strait and the holiday destination of the Gold Coast in the south, Queensland is a state of unique contrasts.

 State Library of Queensland collects digital stories that help to preserve and capture the stories of Queenslanders going about their everyday lives and experiences.
 They include stories about people, places and community sharing aspects of Queensland's unique social history, business and fields of industry and practice.